 While the crust is chilling, baking and cooling for this tomato ricotta tart, “drain” the tomatoes so you don’t have a soupy tart.
 Slice two large tomatoes into four or five slices each.
 Generously salt them, then place on paper towels or a clean kitchen towel, flipping once onto a dry section of the towel(s).

 My Italian-inspired Tomato Ricotta Tart with Basil Pesto is perfect for brunch, lunch or light supper with a salad or light soup.
+If desired, top with more of the pesto.

 Here’s the equipment used to make this Tomato Ricotta Tart with Basil Pesto.
 These are affiliate links.
 Thank you for the support!